Admitting Social Media Evidence in Court

-Admitting social media and deep web findings into evidence is not difficult, but it does require ethical considerations and prompt action.
+Admitting social media evidence in court is not difficult, but it does require ethical considerations and prompt action.
 You need to ensure that you have:

 • Verified the creation and ownership of the content with a witness,